deeporiginbio/deeporigin-client/docs/how-to/managed-data/upload-data.md

-This page describes how to upload data to Deep Origin Data.
+This page describes how to upload data to Deep Origin Data, and assign it to a cell in a row.

-## Upload Files
+## Upload and Assign Files

 === "CLI"